tektoncd/experimental/webhooks-extension/docs/Uninstall.md

 # Uninstall
 <br/>

-To uninstall to webhooks extension:
+To uninstall the webhooks extension:
 <br/>

 1. Clone this repository